 No Experience Needed

 First, you do not need a degree in animal nutrition to choose the best diet for your pet.
-The basic diet consists of fresh meats, fish, vegetables and whole grains, plus incorporating a few key supplements for cats and dogs.
+The basic diet consists of fresh meats, fish, vegetables and whole grains, plus incorporating a few key supplements.

 Whatever the increase in food cost, it is more than offset by the high cost of vet care needed for a sick pet.
 The real bonus is that healthy pets are not just happy pets, they live many years longer.
 And isn’t that the point of having a four-legged companion in the first place?